tireddy2/pqc_uta/draft-reddy-add-pqc-dns.md

 The timeline and driving motivation for Quantum-Ready Encrypted DNS transition differ between DNS message confidentiality and DNS server authentication.

 Encrypted DNS messages transmitted using Transport Layer Security (TLS) may be vulnerable to decryption if an attacker gains access to the traditional asymmetric keys used in the TLS key exchange.
 TLS implementations commonly employ Diffie-Hellman schemes for key exchange.
-If an attacker possesses copies of an entire set of encrypted DNS messages, including the TLS setup, they could use CRQC to potentially decrypt the message content by determining the private key.
+If an attacker possesses copies of an entire set of encrypted DNS messages, including the TLS setup, it could use CRQC to potentially decrypt the message content by determining the private key.

 For data confidentiality of encrypted DNS, we are concerned with the so-called "Harvest Now, Decrypt Later" attack where a malicious actor with adequate resources can launch an attack to store encrypted DNS data today that can be decrypted once a CRQC is available.
 This implies that, every day, encrypted DNS data is susceptible to the attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.